kistlerk19/api-server/README.md

 This repository contains the code for an API providing reports and analysis from an AWS RDS MySQL database, along with Ansible playbooks for deploying the application to an EC2 instance.

+# The Screenshots directory contains all the database tasks and queries

 # PART ONE
 # API Documentation